hugo-dc/code-chunks/README.md

 ![](img/root_calculation.png)

-The metadata corresponds to the total bytecode length.
+The metadata corresponds to the total bytecode length as a Big Endian 32 bit number.

 The leafs of the tree corresponds to `hash(chunk + code_start)`.
 Except for the empty (zero) leafs which are generated to fill the binary tree.